 “He’s fine,” said Monica.
 “He wanted to lend a hand, but Grandpa told him that if he died too, then I’d be without a true guardian, and House Ochs would fall even further into ruin.”

 “That sounds a lot like what happened to my house.
 Nuvelle was once one of the great trade hubs in all of western Fódlan.
 Then the invasion of Dagda happened, and those days seem much like a distant memory.
-My mother, my father, and my brothers…they all perished.”
+My mother, my father, and my older brother…they all perished.”

 Monica looked on with worry as she saw Constance retreat inside herself, just as she did when they fought the demonic beast together in the brightness of the sun.
 Monica found herself unable to think of anything to say to cheer Constance up and take her mind off her plight.
 She decided to sample a few of the cookies on the central tin while she gave her date a moment to compose herself.